jcsaezal/pmctrack/README.md

 ## System requirements

-Starting from version v2.0, PMCTrack works with vanilla Linux kernels, and, in this case, Linux kernel v5.9.x and above are highly recommended to enjoy the full functionality of the tool.
-For earlier versions of PMCTrack, a patched Linux kernel must be installed on the machine.
+Starting from PMCTrack's v2.0, and thanks to the development efforts behind the [PMCSched](https://pmctrack-linux.github.io/pmcsched/) project, PMCTrack now works with vanilla Linux kernels.
+Specifically, Linux kernel v5.9.x and above are highly recommended to enjoy the full functionality of the tool, including the new [PMCSched subsystem](https://pmctrack-linux.github.io/pmcsched/).

+For platforms not officially supporting kernel versions newer than v5.8.x (such as the Odroid-XU4 board), a patched Linux kernel must be installed on the machine.

+#### Patching the kernel  (legacy systems and older PMCTrack versions)

 A number of kernel patches for various Linux versions can be found in the `src/kernel-patches` directory.
 The name of each patch file encodes the Linux kernel version where the patch must be applied to as well as the processor architecture supported.
 The format is as follows:

 	pmctrack_linux-<kernel_version>_<architecture>.patch

+If a patch is not available for the desired kernel version, a custom patch can be easily created with git.
+More information on this can be found in this [tutorial](https://pmctrack-linux.github.io//migrating-patches).

 To apply the patch run the following command from the root directory of the kernel sources: